novello/GLAMORISE/README.md

 ### GLAMORISE and NaLIR customization of pattern files

-If you want to change the patterns accepted by GLAMORISE and NaLIR, this could be achieved by modifying the following files below:
+If you want to change the config_glamorise accepted by GLAMORISE and NaLIR, this could be achieved by modifying the following files below:

 #### GLAMORISE Mock ANP